Elizafoam/kudosboard/README.md

 ### Shout out

-Give a shout out to the instructors!
+Shout out to the instructors!